 As the official host, the Master of Ceremonies holds a pivotal role in the smooth running of your event.
 An Enhance Master of Ceremony will become an essential part of your event team by professionally presenting speakers and performers, entertaining the audience, and keep the event moving.

-Our dynamic and experienced Master of Ceremonies (or MC for short) will skilfully capture and maintain the attention of the audience, and rise to any and all unforeseen deviations from the event’s running script.
-You can find a selection of our Masters of Ceremonies below.
+Our dynamic and experienced Master of Ceremonies (MC) capture and maintain the attention of the audience, and rise to any and all unforeseen deviations from the event’s running script.
+See our Masters of Ceremonies below.

 Adam Spencer first hit the airwaves in 1996 when he won the prestigious Triple J Raw Comedy Competition.
 He then went on to become a casual radio presenter, which ultimately led him to work alongside fellow comedian Wil Anderson as a co-host for the popular Triple J Breakfast Show from 1999-2004.
 At the end of this chapter of his life, Adam joined Wil Anderson for their Last Time Tour to commemorate their time on Triple J. The tour was a huge success and tickets sold out in every capital city across Australia.
 Areas of speciality include Master Of Ceremonies (MC).
 His unsurpassable passion for knowledge led him to attain his first class honours degree in Pure Mathematics.
 Combined with his fascination of science, Adam went on to host a variety of ABC science television programs, including Quantum and FAQ.